cfpb/hmda-test-files/readme.md

 5) *Validate Quality Edit Test Files*: Ensure that quality edit test files are free of syntax and validity edits.
 Run `file.validate_quality_edit_file(quality_filename=[quality_file.txt])` in a python script on a quality edit filename.

-6) Create a Large File: Modify `large_file_script_config.yaml` and set the source filepath and source filename to the clean file created.
+6) *Create a Large File*: Modify `large_file_script_config.yaml` and set the source filepath and source filename to the clean file created.
 Set the number of rows and/or change the test institution information.
 Set the filepath and name of the output file.
 Set the number of rows.
 Optionally, provide a row by row modification yaml file.
 Run `large_test_files_script.py` in terminal and create the large file.

 ## Additional Utilities